 f.
 Asset Valuation Basis – Description of the asset valuation basis.

 g.
-PIMR – Discussion of the treatment of all PIMR considered for the purposes of the principle-based valuation under VM-21, whether included or excluded, and rationale for the treatment.
+PIMR – Discussion of the treatment of all PIMR considered for the purposes of the principle-based valuation under VM-21 or VM-22and rationale for the treatment.

-5. Separate Account Assets – The following information regarding the separate account asset assumptions used by the company in performing a principle-based valuation under VM-21:
+5. Separate Account Assets – The following information regarding the separate account asset assumptions used by the company in performing a principle-based valuation under VM-21 or VM-22:

 a.
 Investment / Fund Choice – Description of investment and/or fund choices, as well as fund fees.